coryprimm/aerial_strike/ReadMe.md

 ## Demo

-You can play the latest version of Aerial Strike at [http://game.coryprimm.com/](http://game.coryprimm.com/).
+You can play an older version of Aerial Strike at [http://game.coryprimm.com/](http://game.coryprimm.com/).

 ## Installation